Tom17771/Tom17771/README.md

 - Hi, i'm Tom, a young indie developer from the United Kingdom
 - I’m interested in video games and Theory
-- I'm currently developing my skills in unity and c# but know a few different languages
+- I'm currently developing my skills in unity and c# but i know a few different languages
 - I’m Collaborating on a Your-Average-Platformer with @RopraMMC
 - I own a small organisation named DevTomGames
 - Reach me through my organisation's email: DevTomGames@outlook.com